lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

-# graph-prediction-with-fused-gromov-wasserstein
+# Graph prediction with fused Gromov-Wasserstein

 Python implementation of the supervised graph prediction method proposed in [] using PyTorch library and POT library (Python Optimal Transport).